 - Medication for rolling skin syndrome : After a thorough examination, your veterinarian can prescribe various medications for the affected cat.
 These include antiepileptics in connection with epilepsy and antidepressants and cortisone if psychological causes are suspected.
 The antiepileptic drug phenobarbital, for example, is often used.
 Phenobarbital is a strong sedative that is intended to reduce the occurrence of seizures.

 - Adapting living conditions : If your cat is sensitive to changes and strong stimuli, you should also adapt your cat's living conditions as part of the treatment.
 Make sure that your animal has as regular a daily routine as possible with fixed routines and familiar people and objects.
-Avoid changes, noise and general unrest in the home and provide your cat with suitable places to retreat to for rest and relaxation.
+Avoid changes, noise and general unrest in the home and provide your cat with suitable places to retreat to rest and relax.
 If your furry friend is very affectionate, try to meet its needs by playing and cuddling with it a lot.
 However, accept it if your cat does not want to be touched, because an attack of rolling skin syndrome makes the cat oversensitive.

 - Home remedies for rolling skin syndrome : In addition to using special medications, cat owners can also try home remedies such as Bach flowers, CBD oil or homeopathic remedies.
 These are said to have a calming effect and reduce stress in cats.
 However, you should definitely discuss feeding such home remedies with your trusted veterinarian and get expert advice on suitable remedies and their dosage.